 Saṁsārā na bhavanti tādino.

-such a virtuous person, immovable as a |city post::a strong pillar [indakhīla]|;
+virtuous and firm as a |city post::a strong pillar [indakhīla]|;

-Like a lake cleansed of mud,
+like a lake cleansed of mud—

-such a one does not undergo |cyclic existence::wandering on from one state of existence to another, the cycle of birth and death, moving on continuously [saṁsāra]|.
+for such a one, |cyclic existence::wandering on from one state of existence to another, the cycle of birth and death, moving on continuously [saṁsāra]| is no more.

 96